obfuscated-D/EnderXY/README.md

 ## TODO's and notes
     - BOM needs completed, and to include different configurations
-    - Configuration files need to be updated
-    - Firmware needs to be updated
-    - Need to optmize part designs for printing without support
+    - optmize part designs for printing without support
-    - Need to add designs for linear rail Z axis
+    - Ndesigns for linear rail Z axis
-    - Need to add designs for three Z motors and leadscrews
+    - designs for three Z motors and leadscrews

 # Sources and mentions
 The only reason this project was possible, and frankly, why I was able to create the first concept so quickly, is because of awesome open source projects!
 I don't want anyone to think that I did something amazing here, I simply adapted what I could from others, and made a few parts that weren't out there yet.